-Evelyn Rensing Kochansky is the inspiration for the Rensing Center and mother of the director.
-She was born in Brooklyn, NY, the fifth generation of women in her family there, in 1920.
+Evelyn Rensing Kochansky is the inspiration for the Rensing Center and mother of the former director, Ellen Kochansky.
+Evelyn was born in Brooklyn, NY, the fifth generation of women in her family there, in 1920.
 Growing up in the depression, she learned resourcefulness.
 Living near the Brooklyn Museum, she practiced drawing there every weekend, and took the streetcar to check out the maximum allowable number of books from the local library, forming two life-long habits.
 She graduated from Pratt Institute in 1941, married Nicholas Kochansky the same year, and went on to work in mechanical drawing, raise two children, and teach art and science for 25 years at the King School in Stamford, CT.
 She served on the board of the Stamford Museum and Nature Center before retiring to Pickens SC.
 Her passions are world travel and gardening.

-Board of Directors
+Former Board of Directors

-Ellen Kochansky, Executive Director, Chair.
 In a career spanning over 40 years, Ellen Kochansky has actively promoted the arts, the preservation and extension of craft traditions, and environmentally responsible practices.
 She founded The Rensing Center to further these goals, and to connect the creative process to our need to live more gently on the earth.
 Her artistic practice is rooted in her experience as a textile artist, designer and quilter, and her work has always stretched those definitions to include experimental fiber and mixed-media art, public and private commissions as well as community-based and site-specific installations.
 For her company, EKO, she designed and manufactured custom quilts from 1989 to 2004.
 She has been an American Craft Council Trustee (1989-1993), a National Endowment for the Arts American Canvas Panelist (1997), and a founding Director of Ripple Effect Sustainable Design Group (1999-2001).
 She has twice been chosen Craft Fellow by the South Carolina Arts Commission.
 She currently sits on the Executive board of the SC ArtsAlliance, and the Artist Services Committee of the SC Arts Commission, and has served on the Pickens County Cultural Commission and on the City of Clemson’s Green Ribbon Commission.
 Ellen has shared her experience through teaching and workshops, including Penland, Arrowmont, and the Innovation Institute (McColl Center, Charlotte, NC), and as a juror for national art shows such as Cherry Creek, Evanston, and American Craft Council, as well as South Carolina’s Verner Awards.
 Her work is included in The Mint Museum, The American Museum of Art and Design in NY, and the White House Collection, and she has been cited in various book, articles, and television programs, notably CBS Sunday Morning and the book Six Continents of Quilts.

-Nathan Koci, Vice-Chair is a Brooklyn-based musician, composer, and actor from Charleston, South Carolina, currently serving on the faculty at the New School.
+Nathan Koci is a Brooklyn-based musician, composer, and actor from Charleston, South Carolina, currently serving on the faculty at the New School.
 He relishes and instigates collaborative music-making as often as he can, be it folk songs, chamber music, jazz, or improvising in various styles.
 He enjoys a diverse career as a “quirky multi-instrumentalist” (TimeOut NY), performing on the horn and accordion, as well as other keyboard, brass, and strummed stringed instruments.
 Called a “new-music maven” by TimeOut NY, he has long been an advocate for music by living composers, premiering pieces by Jacob Cooper, Ted Hearne, and Yotam Haber, and working with ensembles Signal, Alarm Will Sound, Ensemble Modern, Bang on a Can, Beth Morrison Projects, Red Light New Music, Your Bad Self, Dance Heginbotham, Wordless Music and the New Music Collective.
 As a composer, Koci has composed for theatre (PURE Theatre, Eurydice), dance (Anneke Hansen Dance, Terpsicorps Theatre of Dance), and film (National Park Service, Halsey Institute of Contemporary Art), as well as for his own instrumental trio The Opposite of a Train.
 He has performed at Lincoln Center, Carnegie Hall, National Sawdust, BAM, the LA Opera, the San Francisco Opera, and the Public Theater in New York City.
 His theater work has included serving as Music Director and Accordionist for Much Ado About Nothing in NYC’s Shakespeare in the Park 2014 Season (Music by David Yazbek, Directed by Jack O’Brien), working alongside Kathleen Turner in a 2014 production of Mother Courage and her Children, and co-performing the role of Songman in the 1st US National Tour of the Tony Award-winning play War Horse.

 Betsy Andrews is an award-winning poet, essayist, and journalist who lives in Brooklyn, New York.
 Her book New Jersey (University of Wisconsin Press, 2007) received the Brittingham Prize in Poetry, and her book The Bottom (42 Miles Press, 2014) won the 42 Miles Press Poetry Prize.
 She is also the author of four chapbooks: SuperCollider, with artist Peter Fox, created for the show “Push Me, Pull You: Ellisions, Incision and Collisions in Collaboration” at the I.S.E.
 Foundation (New York, NY, 2006); In Trouble/C3, with Bruce Andrews (Boog Press, 2004); She Devil (Sardines Press, 2004); and New Jersey (Furniture Press, 2004).
 Betsy’s poems have been appeared widely in publications including Fence, Matter, Ocean Review, Academy of American Poets’ “Poem-a-Day,” and in translation in the Yemeni newspaper Culture.
 Her essays appear in anthologies including Fierce: Essays by and About Strong Women.
 (Nauset Press, forthcoming 2018); Best Food Writing (Da Capo Press, 2016); Biting the Error: Writers Explore Narrative (Coach House, 2005); Dangerous Families: Queer Writing on Surviving (Routledge, 2004); and Before and After: Stories from New York (Mr. Beller’s Neighborhood, 2002), as well as widely in literary journals and magazines.
 She is the recipient of two New York Foundation for the Arts Fellowships, an Astraea Foundation Award in Poetry, the Philadelphia City Paper Poetry Prize, and a Folger Library Lannan Fellowship, as well as numerous residencies in poetry and creative non-fiction.
 She has been a visiting writer at Franklin & Marshall College, University of Rhode Island, Carlton College, Indiana State University, George Mason University, and Georgetown University.
 She makes her living as a journalist.
 She is the former executive editor of Saveur magazine, a former New York Times dining critic, and has been nominated for writing awards by the James Beard Foundation and the International Association of Culinary Professionals.